broke-protocol/broke-protocol/docs/BreakingChanges.md

+## 1.1
+?> The Hitman Update.
+Reworks basically all of the API around Jobs to support modding.
+Custom Jobs can now be defined in Plugins.

+### API
+- Added BPAPI.Instance.Jobs -> Stores all Job metadata
+- Added JobInfoShared class -> Contains Job metadata that is sent to clients
+- ShPlayer.job -> Split into SvPlayer.job (Server Job info) and ClPlayer.job (Client Job info)
+- Added EntityCollections.RandomPlayer and RandomNPC
+- Added SendOptionMenu() UI helper function
+- FunctionMenu replaced with TextPanel (use OptionMenu for input handling)
+- Old TextPanel functions renamed to TextMenu across API
+- Updated SendTextMenu() with optional window size parameters
+- More GetEntity() overloads to use entity names directly
+- Added ManagerLoad, Unrestrain, JailCriminal, and GoToJail events to GameSource
+- Persistent server storage now available in svManager.database.Data collection
+- Session server storage now available at svManager.sessionData
+- Added CustomData.ConvertData<T> helper static function

+### MODDING
+- Asset Mods can have eventActions defined for custom Action Menu options
+- Added Button entity as an example (new custom ButtonPush event defined in GameSource)
+- Added 'entity.svEntity.data' string field for custom storage (set in World Builder or via code)
+- Removed 'identifier' field from Triggers, use data field instead

+### Misc
+- JobName and JobGroup type name changes in groups.json
+- Apartments can have custom furniture limited set now (in World Builder)

 ## 1.08
 ?> The Apps Update.
 Biggest changes based around new Apps for messaging, calls, and banking.
 Old ATM system replaced.